 Here is the process we follow when onboarding you…

-We clarify your needs and pain points, the stakeholders for localization, the project purpose, and other key information.
+We determine your needs and pain points, your localization stakeholders and your tooling.

-Our content analysts examine your source files to identify the best way to localize your software.
-They consider code structure, specific requirements of the content, and many other properties.
+Our content analysts examine your source files to identify the best way to localize your content and automate the processes of file transfer and string QA.

 3 Scope, schedule, and costs

 We work with you to determine the exact scope of work required.
 Together, we then set the project schedule and finalize costs.

 We assign your dedicated Program Manager who will lead a team of Project Managers.
 They will guide your project from here.

 The custom team for your project will depend on the scope of work.
 It will normally include expert software translators and our in-house tech team, plus other experts as required.